 - Cross-Popping Veins: Mayu's mother often gets these over Morita's father.

 - Dude, Not Funny!: Deliberately invoked in-story by Hana as a Running Joke.
 In episode 16, when Miki and Chihiro joke about magazines with stories about broken homes.

 Hana: "I see those stories play out in my house every day."

-- Hana whenever something reminds her of home.
+- Hana exemplifies the trope whenever something reminds her of home.